gazebosim/sdf_tutorials/custom_elements_attributes/proposal.md

 checking if an attribute name contains the `:` character.
-This relies on the [conformance requirement](https://www.w3.org/TR/xml-names/#Conformance) of the W3C recommendation that in a namespace-well-formed document, all element and attribute names contain either zero or one colon.
+This relies on the [conformance requirement](https://www.w3.org/TR/xml-names/#Conformance) of the W3C recommendation that in a namespace-well-formed document, all element and attribute names contain either zero or one colons.

 The proposed API makes use of the `sdf::ElementPtr` (a pointer to `sdf::Element`) as the proxy to XML elements. libsdformat provides an